 Figure~\ref{fig:ForImp} is the variable importance plot from random forests.
-The metric at the bottom of the figure is the reduction in classification accuracy average over both outcome classes when each variable in turn is randomly shuffled with the other variables fixed at their empirical existing values.
+The metric at the bottom of the figure is the reduction in classification accuracy averaged over both outcome classes when each variable in turn is randomly shuffled with the other variables fixed at their existing values.
 For example, classification accuracy declines by nearly 30 percentage points if temperature at altitude 8 (only) is shuffled.
-In short, Figure~\ref{fig:ForImp} shows all three predictors are important for classification accuracy.\footnote { Average classification accuracy is used because the false negative and false positive rates are very similar.
-There is at this point no need to focus on either outcome class by itself. }
+In short, Figure~\ref{fig:ForImp} shows that all three predictors are important for classification accuracy.\footnote { Average classification accuracy over both outcome classes is used because the numbers of false negatives and false positive are very similar.
+There is at this point no need to distinguish between the two outcome classes. }

 Figure~\ref{fig:pdpforecasts} show the partial dependence plots for the three predictors.
-A partial dependence plot displays the conditional mean of the fitted values for different values of a given predictor, all other predictors held constant at their mean values in the data (Friedman, 2001; Greenwell, 2017).
-These values necessarily are unchanging as the selected predictor's values change; they are fixed.
-In this way, the possible impact of correlated predictors is controlled, but not with conventional covariance adjustments used parametric classification (e.g., logistic regression).\footnote { Unlike covariance adjustments, no assumptions need be made about how the predictors are related to one another. } The vertical axis in Figure~\ref{fig:pdpforecasts} is in probability units with black dots the fitted values.
+On each vertical axis is the fitted conditional probability of the extreme heat wave for different values of a given predictor, all other predictors fixed at their mean values in the data (Friedman, 2001; Greenwell, 2017).\footnote { The probabilities range from 0.0 to 1.0 with fitted values needing much of that range.
+Placing all three plots in the same figure (in the interests of space) attenuates visually the strength of the associations summarized by the smoother. } The possible impact of correlated predictors used by the classifier is controlled, but not with conventional covariance adjustments used parametric classification (e.g., logistic regression).
 The blue line overlaid is a lowess smoother (Cleveland and Devlin, 1988).

 The partial dependence plot at the top is for the predictor atmospheric temperature at altitude 8.
-Judging by the smoothed fitted values, there is an S-Shaped relationship with the probability of a heat wave but the fitted values are actually flat until the temperature is approximately 232 K and after it reaches about 235 K. Sparse data at in the tails of the temperature distribution may be the explanation.
-Overall, the relationship is positive, and ranges from near 0.0 to near 1.0 with temperature increases two weeks earlier.
+Judging by the smoothed fitted values, there is an S-shaped relationship with the probability of a heat wave, but the fitted values are actually flat until the temperature is approximately 232 K and flat again after the temperature reaches about 235 K. Sparse data in the tails of the temperature distribution may be the explanation.
+Overall, the relationship is positive.
+Fitted probabilities range from near 0.0 to near 1.0 with temperature increases from two weeks earlier.